behave/behave/docs/gherkin.rst

 allows *behave* to selectively check parts of your feature set.

 You may tag features, scenarios or scenario outlines but nothing else.
+Any tag that exists in a feature will be inherited by its scenarios and scenario outlines.

 Tags appear on the line preceding the feature or scenario you wish to tag.
 You may have many space-separated tags on a single line.